Alidafh/FYSSP100/code/README.md

 To use these distributions in the analysis type 0 (recommended) To calculate new distributions press any key:
 ```
-Simply type 0 (zero) to initiate a quick run or some other key to run the full analysis again.
+Simply type 0 (zero) to initiate a quick run, or some other key to run the full analysis again.

 ## Credits
 This analysis is based on the chapter "Analysis Walkthrough" in the book Data Analysis in High Energy Physics: A Practical Guide to Statistical Methods, Wiley-VCH (2013) and the code is based on the skeleton code written by Ivo van Vulpen and Aart Heijboer in 2013